• Home

 Notes

-• If you are vegan, make sure to use vegan kimchi for this recipe.
-You can find my vegan kimchi recipe here.
+• If you’re vegan, be sure to use vegan kimchi.
+You can find my Vegan Kimchi Recipe for an easy, plant-based version.

 Did you make this recipe?